franciskershaw/slice-of-pie/README.md

 #### Colour Scheme

-After combining the key associative words with the colour pallette generator found on Coolors, I settled on the following colour scheme for the website:
+After combining the key associative words with the colour palette generator found on Coolors, I settled on the following colour scheme for the website:

 * #e7e0da (off white)
 * #ab793f (copper)